aurelienpierreeng/VirtualSecretary/docs/index.md

     - find relevant resources from a query (search engine) or an email body (auto-responder).
 * __works on server or desktop__, on demand or as a Cron job.
 A locking mechanism prevents more than one instance to process each mailbox.
 AI classifiers can be trained locally on desktop and sent to run read-only on the server,
 * an overridable internal logging mechanism prevents emails from being processed more than once, so automatic actions that are manually reverted are not performed again on the next run.

+!!! note
+    The AI language models used by Virtual Secretary are memory- and power-efficient methods from before 2015, they will run with reasonable runtimes on servers and old desktop computers, and don't use GPU.
+The AI layer uses Python modules interfacing with parallelized C code, so the heavy-lifting is done by compiled code.

+    Virtual Secretary uses no LLM and provides no chat bot.

+---

+## Limitations

+The Virtual Secretary is meant to help you write your own scripts, you will need to know or learn Python programming language.
+Tutorials and examples are provided to bootstrap it, even with poor programming skills.

+It has no GUI, and building a GUI for it would quickly degrade into an overwhelming product if all options and features of the framework are supported and exposed.

 ---